-a.
+sec ction, note any gaps in the law and opportunities for regulatory reform. a.
 Describe which records (including tissue samples) must be retained and for how long.
 This information may be contained in regulations, SOPs or guidance from the head of the MLDI authority.

-Cita ation:

-Cor mments:

-a.
+Cita escribe which records (including tissue samples) must be retained and for how long.
+This information ay be contained in regulations, SOPs or guidance from the head of the MLDI authority. n: ent: hich records are open to the public?
+Which are confidential?
+If records are confidential, state who ay access those records and by what process.
+Specify whether next of kin has a right to the autopsy port. n: Cor mment: b.
 Which records are open to the public?
 Which are confidential?
 If records are confidential, state who may access those records and by what process.
 Specify whether next of kin has a right to the autopsy report.

-citation: Comments:

-301 Code of the District of Columbia, §5-1412.

-302 Poynter Institute, Questions to consider before publishing autopsy reports, August 24, 2012, available at: https://www.poynter.org/reporting-editing/2012/questions-to-consider-before-publishing-autopsy-reports/.
+Cita ation: Cor mments: